 · In person (Monday-Thursday 7:00 am – 5:30 pm)

 · Night drop after hours (in the secure box located at our drive-up window)

 Failure to receive a bill does not release any customer from the obligation of paying it.
 Please call our office (253-531-5666) if your bill does not arrive at its usual time.

 Our office has handicapped parking, a gradual incline ramp and an automatic door system to assist customers.
 These features are at the front of the building.

 You may pay in advance for your utilities.
 Remember that even when you are on vacation, there will be monthly fees and could be some consumption.

 If you or someone in your home is on life-support equipment, please call PL&W Co to find out how to get on this list.
 We will attempt to let you know in advance if we are aware of any forthcoming interruptions in service.

 Since moving is a busy time, please call PL&W Co (253-531-5666) or submit a STOP service request online to take service out of your name.
 Please call/submit your request at least two business days (Monday-Thursday) before you want service disconnected.
 You will need to provide your forwarding address information in order to process the final bill.
 If you would like, after the closing bill is paid in full, we can print a letter of credit to take to your next utility company.

-PL&W still remains one of the least expensive utility providers in Washington State and the United States, and provides value to its Members.
+PL&W still remains one the least expensive utility providers in the states and provides value to its Members.
 PL&W has a very reliable underground electrical distribution system and strong water rights to carry us into the future.